piwesajopo/webtools-kb/no-ip/README.md

 * **Configure on the Raspberry itself**

-  It is recommended that you configure static IPs on your router, but if that's not an option, you can make specific configurations that only take place when connecting to certain Wi-Fi networks.
-To achieve this, you need to modify your ***/etc/dhcpcd.conf*** file by adding and specific entry for each Wi-Fi network you may be connecting to inside your house.
+  It is recommended that you configure static IPs on your router, but if that's not an option, you can make specific configurations that only takes place when connecting to certain Wi-Fi networks.
+To achieve this, you need to modify your ***/etc/dhcpcd.conf*** file by adding an specific entry for each Wi-Fi network you may be connecting to inside your house.

   Let's say you want to add a configuration for SSID **my-cool-ssid** with the static IP **10.0.0.10**.
 You should add the following to the end of your ***/etc/dhcpcd.conf*** file: